-<RG09> Launching Game Scoring Elements - Robots are allowed to launch Scoring Elements through the air unless limited by a game specific rule.
-It is expected that Teams will launch the elements with just enough velocity to score.
-If the referees feel that a Robot is launching Scoring Elements with excessive velocity that would cause a safety issue if they were to leave the field, the Robot will be required to be inspected.
-Robots must then demonstrate that a launched Game Element cannot travel in the air more than a distance of 16 ft.
-(4.88 m) or more than 6 ft.
+<RG09> Launching Game Scoring Elements - Robots can launch scoring elements through the air unless limited by a game specific rule.
+Teams must only launch the elements with enough velocity to score.
+Launching elements with excessive velocity could create a safety hazard for other Teams and field personnel.
+If the referees feel that a Robot is launching scoring elements with excessive velocity, the Robot must be reinspected.
+Robots must then show that a launched scoring element cannot travel in the air more than a 16 ft.
+(4.88 m) distance or more than 6 ft.
 (1.83 m) in elevation.

-8.3.2 Robot Mechanical Parts and Materials Rules
+7.3.2 Robot Mechanical Parts and Materials Rules

-<RM01> Allowed Materials - Teams may use raw and post-processed materials to build their Robots, provided they are readily available to the majority of Teams from standard distributors (for example, McMaster-Carr, Home Depot, Grainger, AndyMark, TETRIX/PITSCO, MATRIX/Modern Robotics, REV Robotics, etc.).
+< RM01> Allowed Materials - Teams may use raw and post-processed materials to build their Robots, provided they are readily available to the majority of Teams from standard distributors (for example, McMaster-Carr, Home Depot, Grainger, AndyMark, TETRIX/PITSCO, MATRIX/Modern Robotics, REV Robotics, etc.).